The Conduit towers over Khael-Vorath in Signal Decay

 Forge-Sergeant Vaal found the panels.

-Vaal was ex-military, a structural engineer who had served on the Meridian’s maintenance crew before the crash.
-She approached the Architect heat exchangers the way she approached everything — with calipers, a measuring tape, and the patient stubbornness of someone who believed that understanding was a function of data rather than insight.
+Vaal was ex-military, a structural engineer who had served on the Meridian’s maintenance crew before the crash, and she approached the heat exchangers the way she approached everything: with calipers and a measuring tape and the patient certainty that measurement was merely the first step toward understanding.
+She worked methodically through the machines, documenting every access point, every interface, every maintenance panel.

-The Architects — the beings who had built these machines, bored tunnels with micron tolerances, constructed monolithic pylons of unidentifiable alloy — had six-pronged radial manipulators.
-No hands.
-No opposable thumbs.
-The archaeological record was clear on this point.
-Every tool impression, every interface, every control surface was designed for six-pronged appendages.
+This was interesting because the Architects, the beings who had bored these tunnels and built these machines and raised pylons of an alloy that nobody could identify, had six-pronged radial manipulators.
+The archaeological record was absolutely clear on this point.
+Every tool impression, every interface design, every control surface in every Architect structure ever examined was built for six-pronged appendages.

-Kill Pyrax and someone would need to take over.
-The maintenance panels were already the right size.
+Kill Pyrax, and someone else would have to take over.
+The maintenance panels were already exactly the right size.

 The Pale Reaches